tadesros/JavaScript-Game-Hangman/README.md

 # HangMan

-I created a hangman game using JavaScript and HTM.
-I did this following a Zenva course
+I created a hangman game using JavaScript and HTML.
+I did this following an example from a course i was completing.